phlask/phlask-map/README.md

 ### Yarn

 1. Ensure you have [nodejs v16](https://nodejs.org/download/release/latest-v16.x/) installed on your machine.
-   - You can also use use [nvm](https://github.com/nvm-sh/nvm/tree/master#install--update-script).
+   - You can also use [nvm](https://github.com/nvm-sh/nvm/tree/master#install--update-script).
    - once you have install nvm
    - run `nvm install` <- this will download the required verison (only required on the first installation)
    - run `nvm use` sets that to the active version of node in your terminal